Jordan: Banned pesticides in disguise

 Pesticide Atlas

-In the light of the high competitiveness witnessed in the vegetable and fruit markets both regionally and locally, reliance on agricultural pesticides that are globally banned, such as paraquat and methomyl, has become prevalent among farmers in Jordan.
-Those farmers resort to using banned pesticides to quickly eliminate crop pests and achieve financial profits, disregarding human health and the environment.
+Due to high competitiveness in regional and global vegetable and fruit markets, farmers resort to using banned pesticides, such as paraquat and methomyl, to quickly eliminate crop pests and achieve financial profits, disregarding human health and the environment.

 Examples of Areas where prohibited pesticides spread in jordan